OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/workflow/branch-naming.md

 Branches that will generally not be public will have less of a chance to cause issues during collaboration, especially if the branches are never pushed to a cloud repository.
-However, the branch name will often show up in commit messages and therefore it is helpful to adopt a minimal naming convention.
+However, the branch name will often show up in commit messages, such as a merge commit and pull request, and therefore it is helpful to adopt a minimal naming convention.

 Assume that issues (requests and bug reports) are tracked in an issue tracker such as GitHub's issue tracker.
 Each issue will then have an issue number.